electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/collisionavoidanceassist/_index.md

 ![Collision avoidance](collisionavoidance.jpg "Collision avoidance")

-This is part of the tour package with option id PCC on Audi e-tron
+This is part of the tour package with option id **PCC** on Audi e-tron GT

 {{% children description="true" depth="1" %}}